aerowave/HueNanoLeaf/README.md

 Everything should be kept self-contained in a folder, some scripts rely on other files in the same directory to function.

 ## Hue
-The Hue folder contains the following scripts:

-**authorisation.ps1** - This script is used to create a credential file that authenticates the scripts to your Hue bridge.
-It also stores your Bridge IP address.

-**list_groups.ps1** - This gets a list of all the Groups in your Hue system, this is used to identify Scenes as you may have more than one Scene with the same name in different groups.
-Results are saved to a text file for later use.
-You will need to run this each time you add/change lights in your Hue system.

-**list_scenes.ps1** - This gets a list of all the Scenes in your Hue system for recalling on command.
-Results are saved to a text file for later use.
-You will need to run this each time you add/change scenes on your Hue system.

-**hue_switch.ps1** - This is the main script that handles switching scenes.
-It has two input parameters, the Group name and the Scene name.

 ### 1. Authorisation
 Before doing this, I recommend you set a static IP address for your bridge, as if the IP changes, the script will no longer find your bridge.